 NASH Liver Biopsy: Red O stained liver sections of DIO NASH Zebrafish showing lipid accumulation correlations with an increase in gross liver size.
 The progress is with an increased Liver/Body weight ratio reaching to a window of ratio 0.022 between WT and NASH Zebrafish.
 NASH progress is also with an increasingly yellow colored liver indicating fat accumulation.
 Quantitative determinations using chemometric method identified a severe steatosis with >67% fat in NASH zebrafish.

-Zebrafish Model of NASH is induced through a precise knockout of genes that predispose the animal to NASH.
+Genetic Zebrafish Model of NASH is induced through a precise knockout of genes that predispose the animal to NASH.
 Following a knock out of the selected gene, the animal may be fed with enriched diet to drive the require NASH pathophysiology.
-Zebrafish NASH Model can therefore carry the metabolic environment and the genetic predisposition exactly as the disease progress in humans.
-Zebrafish NASH Model as an alternative model of NASH is an accelerator for NASH Models in smaller animals or High Fat Diet NASH Model Models.
-The industry standard NASH model is homogenous and may not represent the entire population.
-The heterogenous NASH model in zebrafish therefore covers a wide range of pathophysiology as observed in the population.
-In this case it also models DIO Zebrafish (diet induced obese zebrafish), STAM animal model, rodent models of fatty liver diseases and other NASH Models.
+In such as case the genetic model can therefore carry the metabolic environment and the genetic predisposition with increased relevance of the disease progress in humans - replicating the heterogeneity of patient metabolic profile for NASH.
+The genetic NASH model in zebrafish therefore covers a wide range of pathophysiology as observed in the human population providing more meaningful dose outcomes meausures.

 NASH Model Trials in Zebrafish